claserre9/wakatime-stats/README.md

       on:
         workflow_dispatch:
         schedule:
-          - cron: '0 0 * * *' #Will at midnight every day.
+          - cron: '0 0 * * *' #Will run at midnight every day.
 Free to change according to your needs

       jobs:
         update-readme: